xsylvers/IS218-Final/readme.md

 #### 5. Deployability (~~20 Points~~ Optional)

 - 10 bonus points: Working deployment to DockerHub, with no critical issues or broken functionalities.
-Upload a screenshot of your project being pushed to DockerHub in the README.
+Add the DockerHub deployment link to the README or upload a screenshot of your project being pushed to DockerHub.
 - Maintains a clean and functional main branch throughout the project lifecycle.

 ### Notes: